11 Novels That Take Place Over One Summer

 Every season seems primed for a certain type of story: winter’s tales of hardship, spring’s sexual awakening.
 But summer — longed-for, crazy summer — is when things get interesting.
 Children and students are cut loose, primed for trouble and the kind of learning that only happens outside the classroom.
 Adults are allowed to act on impulse because everyone’s gone crazy in the heatwave!
 Even lazy summer days lead somewhere unexpected: think of the Divers picnicking on the French Riviera before a duel breaks out or Tom Riply sipping a Negroni while planning a murder.

-Here, then, are ten books that take place over the course of a single summer.
+Here, then, are eleven books that take place over the course of a single summer.

 Michael Chabon began writing this novel when he was an undergraduate at the University of Pittsburgh, so it’s no surprise that the book is informed by summer as experienced by a student, or what I think of as Summer with a capital S. This Summer is the ultimate freedom.
 The midway point between a job done and a fresh start, it allows for total, guilt-free self-indulgence (or at least it did in the era before internships).
 Art Bechstein, Chabon’s protagonist, does what many do in Summer, he goes looking for an adventure, which is exactly what he gets as he spins around Pittsburgh with the unlikely duo of “fancy” Arthur Lecomte and book-loving biker Cleveland Arning.